mthh/contour-isobands-rs/README.md

 Current status / roadmap is as follows:

 - [x] All the isobands code (from [RaumZeit/MarchingSquares.js](https://github.com/RaumZeit/MarchingSquares.js)) is ported and tests are passing
-- [x] Return contours using geo_types primitives and propose GeoJSON serialisation (WIP)
+- [x] Return contours using geo_types primitives and propose GeoJSON serialisation
 - [ ] API is polished enough (and close to contour-rs API)
 - [ ] Rename contour-rs to contour-isolines-rs to distinguish it from this library (*contour-isobands-rs*)
 - [ ] Publish on crates.io
-- [x] Implement a spatial index to filter calls to `prepare_cell` (although it doesn't seem to yield performance improvements for now)
+- [x] Implement a spatial index to filter calls to `prepare_cell` (although it only yields improved performance for large grids / when using numerous thresholds)
 - [ ] Make a WASM example (WIP - see https://github.com/mthh/contour-isobands-wasm)

 ### Licence